sylefeb/Silice/projects/ice-v/README.md

   <img src="ice-v-98.png">
 </p>

+## The Ice-V dual

+A second version of the processor is included in this repo: [the Ice-V *dual*](ice-v-dual.ice).
+This is an only slightly larger design that implements *two* RV32I cores.
+The dual version is described on [this separate page](IceVDual.md).

 ## Running the design

 The build is performed in two steps, first compile some code for the processor to run: